encoredev/examples/clerk/README.md

 $ encore secret set --prod ClientSecretKey
 ```

-Now you should do the same for the development secret.
+Next, do the same for the development secret.
 The most secure way is to create another secret key (Clerk allows you to have multiple).
 Once you have a client secret for development, set it similarly to before:

 ```shell